variantstudios/wisdomwaysacupuncture.com/_services/chinese-herbs.md

 Bulk/Customized herbs are traditionally given to the patient in paper bags that they then take home and cook, to drink as tea.
 However, in &nbsp;modern day it is becoming more and more common for pharmacies to pre-“cook”/extract the formulas into either a liquid or powder, which the patient just needs to heat up or add to a little hot water.
 This drastically increases the convenience and therefore the patient-compliance in taking their herbs.

-### Benefits of Customized Herbal Formulas
+#### Benefits of Customized Herbal Formulas

 There are definitely benefits of taking herbs this way. &nbsp;First, the herbalist is able to pick and choose the exact herbs in the exact dosage that each patient needs. &nbsp;As the condition changes, some herbs can be removed, and others added.
 This allows for incredibly precise and flexible prescribing. &nbsp;Also, customized herbs tend to be the most powerful and fast acting; so for acute cases, they are the first, and maybe the only, method of choice. &nbsp;The down side is they tend to be more expensive, and depending on if patients have to cook them, are time consuming to prepare.

 Inger prescribes the powdered form of customized herbs for almost all her patients.
-She has found this to be a great compromise between effectiveness as well as patient convenience.
+She has found them to be a great marriage between effectiveness as well as patient convenience.

 ### Patent herbal formulas